 The Arduino UNO board can be powered by USB connection or Power Jack with an external power supply.
-We have to use an AC to DC Adapter of 2.1 mm center-positive plug into the board's power jack.
+We have to use an AC to DC Adapter of 2.1 mm centre-positive plug into the board’s power jack.
 The board can work on an external supply of 6 to 20 volts.
 If using more than 12V, the voltage regulator may be overheated and damage the board

 - Vin:- The input voltage to the Arduino board when it’s using an external power source you can supply voltage through this pin.
 If the supplying voltage via USB connection or the power jack, you can access it through this pin.